- Commercial property loans usually require higher interest rates, fees, and borrowing costs due to greater risk and complexity.

 Mr Bond said commercial property has performed well over time.

-“Commercial properties tends to offer a good level of income return while offering capital growth potential.
+“Commercial properties tend to offer a good level of income return while offering capital growth potential.
 Many investors also like the inflation hedging potential of commercial real estate as leases may be indexed in line with inflation or have periodic rent reviews,” he said.

-“In some instances all of the operating and maintenance expenses related to the property can be passed back to the tenant and lease terms are typically much longer than for residential property.
+“In some instances, all of the operating and maintenance expenses related to the property can be passed back to the tenant and lease terms are typically much longer than for residential property.

 “Historical evidence also shows that a well-diversified portfolio of commercial property tends to be less volatile than equities while offering greater overall return potential than bonds.”

-• Long leases, higher rental yields
+Longer leases and higher rental yields

-• Sometimes you’ll find more favourable lending conditions
+Potentially more favourable lending conditions

 Cons